2014

 Hampshire County Council

-Concerns summary Social workers failed to record the rationale for downgrading a patient's self-harm risk, and Adult Social Services lacked sufficient training and support for Shared Lives Carers assisting clients with mental health issues.
+Concerns summary (AI summary) Social workers failed to record the rationale for downgrading a patient's self-harm risk, and Adult Social Services lacked sufficient training and support for Shared Lives Carers assisting clients with mental health issues.

 Herbert Chandler